aghababa/Elementary-Python-Tutorial/README.md

 # Elementary Python Colab Tutorial

-This is a repository for a basic Python Colab Tutorial, prepared by Hasan Pourmahmood, needed for course "Mathematical Foundation of Data Analyssi" taught by professor Jeff Phillips in School of Computaing at University of Utah.
+This is a repository for a basic Python Colab Tutorial, prepared by Hasan Pourmahmood, needed for course "Mathematical Foundation of Data Analysis" taught by professor Jeff Phillips in School of Computing at University of Utah.

 The link for YouTube video is https://www.youtube.com/embed/CUVX1-tsJ2Q.